Unmasking Academic Barriers: Understanding Learning Hurdles in Education

 CAPD means that one can hear everything, but has difficulty processing what they hear, neurologically.
-CAPD affects not only how much language one can access from what they hear, but also interrupts the learning trajectory a student accesses to acquire literacy.
+CAPD affects not only how many languages one can access from what they hear, but also interrupts the learning trajectory a student accesses to acquire literacy.
 Cumulatively, this makes a huge impact on how a student can access the curriculum.
-Thorough assessment can isolate these processing levels, while therapy aims at implementing strategies to reduce the impact of CAPD while remediating underlying neurological processing difficulties.
-The Speech Language Pathologist and Educational Therapist work in consult with the student’s Audiologist, and in some cases, Paediatrician and Educational Psychologists to assess and treat auditory processing difficulties and disorders.
+A thorough assessment can isolate these processing levels, while therapy aims at implementing strategies to reduce the impact of CAPD while remediating underlying neurological processing difficulties.
+The Speech Language Pathologist and Educational Therapist work in consultation with the student’s Audiologist, and in some cases, the Paediatrician and Educational psychologist to assess and treat auditory processing difficulties and disorders.

 Learning Disorders (Dyslexia):

 Dyslexia is often misdiagnosed in young and intermediate learners, or diagnosed very late when problems have already taken hold.
 Reading is not a developmental milestone, but rather something we are taught.
-However, structural differences in the brains of people with dyslexia mean they can have trouble in accessing the neurological processes used to acquire literacy.
-Thorough assessment to ascertain a student’s literacy profile informs targeted therapy.
+However, structural differences in the brains of people with dyslexia mean they can have trouble accessing the neurological processes used to acquire literacy.
+A thorough assessment to ascertain a student’s literacy profile informs targeted therapy.
 The Educational Psychologist will work with the Educational Therapist and Speech Language Pathologist to fully assess and diagnose learning disorders.
 Educational Therapists can then work with Speech Language Pathologists to ensure all processing issues are addressed and treated to ensure positive gains are made.
-A tailored approach uses the brains ability to change to ensure that the student can access literacy and use it to learn and communicate effectively in class, as well as to enjoy the pleasure of reading for fun!
+An early intervention is important to help in preparing the child's developmental roadmap.
+A tailored approach uses the brain's ability to change to ensure that the student can access literacy and use it to learn and communicate effectively in class, as well as to enjoy the pleasure of reading for fun!

 Learning Disorders (Dyscalculia):

-Student diagnosed with Dyscalculia have trouble with processing math language.
+A student diagnosed with Dyscalculia has trouble processing math language.
 These students can have difficulty with word problems, as well as consolidating math learning to progress with the curriculum at the expected pace.
 When a student has difficulty with this, they can get left behind; the more this happens the harder it is to catch up.
-Therapy focused on processing math language will support the student to become an autonomous math learner, and regain their love of numbers and problem solving.
+Therapy focused on processing math language will support the student to become an autonomous math learner, and regain their love of numbers and problem-solving.
 The Educational Therapist is uniquely positioned to isolate subtle and broad problem areas.
-Rather than simply reteaching, as is the case with traditional tutoring, the Educational Therapist, sometimes in consult witht eh Speech Language Pathologist, can specifically isolate processing difficulties that contribute to dyscalculia.
+Rather than simply reteaching, as is the case with traditional tutoring, the Educational Therapist, sometimes in consult with the Speech Language Pathologist, can specifically isolate processing difficulties that contribute to dyscalculia.
 From there, a remediation plan that supports narrowing the gap in learning, and facilitating independence, can be implemented.

 Autism Spectrum Disorders (ASD):

 While People with ASD are each very different, there are some common difficulties that affect their academic success.
-The ability to think flexibly about their world and themselves affects how one learns, and engages with the learning context.
-Difficulties with planning and self evaluation can affect the quality of work a student produces, despite the fact that the student may be highly intelligent.
-Thorough assessment aims at getting to the heart of each student’s processing profile, learning style, and personality to inform how the team approaches the remediation process.
-With targeted intervention, child with ASD can enjoy academic success and a higher quality of life.
+The ability to think flexibly about their world and themselves affects how one learns and engages with the learning context.
+Difficulties with planning and self-evaluation can affect the quality of work a student produces, despite the fact that the student may be highly intelligent.
+A thorough assessment aims at getting to the heart of each student’s processing profile, learning style, and personality to inform how the team approaches the remediation process.
+With targeted intervention, children with ASD can enjoy academic success and a higher quality of life.
 ASD is diagnosed by a Psychologist, while treatment is carried out with a Speech Language Pathologist and Occupational Therapist, in consult with the family and Teachers.